 Like a PCP, you put down an initial deposit- generally more than a PCP of 10%+ - and agree on a length of time you want to make your fixed monthly repayments, and once you've made them all, the car is yours.

 Your monthly repayments are likely to be more on an HP deal because you're paying the total value of the car throughout the deal.
-Whereas on a PCP, you’re paying a deposit, making fixed monthly payments, then you can decide whether to buy the car outright with a balloon payment.
+Whereas on a PCP, you’re paying a deposit, making fixed monthly payments, and then you can decide whether to buy the car outright with a balloon payment.

 If you're someone that likes to switch cars every few years and aren't necessarily fussed about owning one outright yourself, you might want to consider a PCP deal.
 If you know you want to own it at the end of your agreement, an HP works better.